BaptisteGaidou2/Dorset-OOP/README.md

 https://trello.com/b/Q4CN3h2e/oop-project-14

-Put all the csv files of the database at Dorset_OOP_Project\bin\Debug\netcoreapp2.1 you need to have the netcoreapp2.1 folder and the csv files at the same page
+Put all the csv files of the database at Dorset_OOP_Project\bin\Debug\netcoreapp2.1 you need to not see any folder in the same place of the csv files

-Example for how to recreate the database  See the branche Example DB
+Example for how to recreate the database  See the branche ExampleDB, look at the csv files named by example